todda00/meteor-collection-revisions/README.md

 ------------------------
 The main purpose of this package is to retain revisions of collection documents and allow for the restore of those revisions.

+##WARNING: THIS IS STILL A WORK IN PROGRESS

 Features
 ------------------------
 - Saves a revision of the entire document when updates are made to it.